afknapping/leaving-kansas/README.md

 This is the tl;dr-version (or merely a checklist) of a tutorial on how to set up *The Wonderful World of Ruby and Rails*™ on OS X.

+Update: I've decided that things like this should *only* have a tl;dr-version.
+So there will be no longer tutorial…

 ##### What's inside?

 All the steps, links and commands needed to start forking, modding and (prototypically) deploying Ruby applications.